 What Can Music Psychology Teach Us?

 Music.
 It's all around us.
-When you enter the grocery store, when you're walking to the gym, and even while walking outside, you may hear the music.
-You probably have your music tastes, and you have prob probably felt some emotions while listening to music.
+When you enter the grocery store, when you walk into the gym, and even when you walk out on the street, you may hear the music.
+You probably have your music taste, and you have probably felt some emotions while listening to music.

 In this post, we will look at music psychology.
 What is it?
 How can music change a person?
 Let's find out.

 Music psychology helps us explain how we behave when exposed to certain music.
 It also looks at how our minds process, create, and use music in our daily lives.

 What makes music so interesting is that it's a unifier.
 Everyone from every culture experiences music.
 Even tribes living in the middle of nowhere play their music.
 Let's look at a few aspects of music.